bownie/wordpress-aws-signed-cloudfront-download/README.md

 as well as in this plugin and then you can wrap the base URL with tags [wp-cloudfront-sign]my-url[/wp-cloudfront-sign].

+The download functionality will only work for configured domains - a list of which (comma separated) can be included in the options.

 Full details of the generation of the keypair and configuration of AWS can be found in the
 [AWS documentation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html)